karpatic/bniajfi/README.md

 Contents in this repository aren't used for anything in particular but are special to BNIA and can help in a pinch.

 For example, it can be used to redirect you.
+Not all links in this list are hosted in our directory but were made by bnia staff.

 ## Projects